sailorproject/sailor/docs/manual_page_object.md

 * string *writeable*: By default it is set to the same as conf.sailor.app_name, but you can modify it before rendering a page, for example.

 ####page.theme
 * string *writeable*: Sailor comes bundled with a default theme, using Bootstrap.
 This is the name of a folder inside /themes folder.
-You can modify the default theme of your application by edditing conf.sailor.theme.
+You can modify the default theme of your application by editing conf.sailor.theme.
 You can modify the theme of just one page by setting page.theme to something else on the controller action before rendering your page.
 You can set it to nil for displaying no theme at all, like for serving a JSON, for example.

 ####page.layout
  * string *writeable*: Sailor default's theme only comes with one layout, main.
 This refers to a .lp file inside the theme folder.
 You can create multiple layouts inside one same theme, like 1-column and 2-columns, for example.
-You can modify the default layout of your application by edditing conf.sailor.layout.
+You can modify the default layout of your application by editing conf.sailor.layout.
 You can modify the layout of just one page by setting page.layout to something else on the controller action before rendering your page.

 ####page.r
  * userdata: request_rec structure that varies according to the webserver, comes with built-in functions.